11 Most Endangered Historic Places

 Mitchell Park Domes

 In 1958, Milwaukee architect Donald L. Grieb won a national design competition for the Domes, which were constructed between 1959 and 1967.
 His design featured three domes—the Show Dome, the Tropical Dome, and the Desert Dome—which contain a vast array of horticulture that one observer called “a zoo for plants.”
-Located in Milwaukee’s Mitchell Park, the Domes are one of the most recognizable landmarks in the adjacent Clarke Square neighborhood (one of the city’s most diverse areas) and are visited annually by nearly 250,000 people.
+Located in Milwaukee’s historic 61-acre Mitchell Park, the Domes are adjacent to the Clarke Square neighborhood (one of the city’s most diverse areas) and are visited annually by nearly 300,000 people.

 photo by: Carol Highsmith/Library of Congress